 Home Depot’s packaged firewood comes in increments of roughly 0.65 cubic feet, and it boasts a low moisture content that makes it a great go-to fire pit fuel.
 The price is hard to beat—each bundle tends to cost less than $10—but the quality will vary across different stores, so be sure to check your delivery for any visible issues.

-If anything is amiss, Home Depot accepts returns on all unopened merchandise for 180 days after the transaction.
+Home Depot accepts returns on all unopened merchandise for 90 days after the transaction if anything is amiss.

 Firewood.com serves as the online depot for Paul's Fireplace Wood, a family-run business with more than 30 years of experience with firewood.

-The company, which is based in Little Falls, Minnesota, offers free delivery locally and regionally.
-But Firewood.com also ships its wood at no charge to both commercial and residential clients throughout the continental United States: Buy cut and split wood in such varieties as apple, birch, cherry hickory, maple, mesquite, oak, or pecan, or snag BBQ firewood and smoking chunks in plum or walnut.
+The company, which is based in Little Falls, Minnesota, offers delivery locally and regionally.
+But Firewood.com also ships its wood to commercial and residential clients throughout the continental United States: Buy cut and split wood in such varieties as apple, birch, cherry hickory, maple, mesquite, oak, or pecan, or snag BBQ firewood and smoking chunks in plum or walnut.

 Firewood.com purchases all of its wood "green," so it's free of infestations and disease.
 The business prioritizes presentation, too—customers can trust that these logs will look tidy on a back porch or beside a fireplace.

-A box of wood will run you $62 with delivery, or you can submit an online request for wood priced by type and sizes starting at one-sixth of a cord all the way up to a full cord.
+A box of wood will run you around $52-$60, or you can submit an online request for wood priced by type and sizes, starting at one-sixth of a cord up to a full cord.
 Those looking for larger quantities can also order in bulk.

 Firewood doesn't just come from specialty suppliers or home improvement stores.
 Many grocery stores carry the stuff, and with online food shopping on the rise, having a bundle delivered is just a swipe away.

-Instacart, one of the largest players in the on-demand grocery space, offers delivery on household items for as little as $4, with a sliding price structure that increases based on demand.
+Instacart, one of the largest players in the on-demand grocery space, offers delivery on household items for as little as $4.
+A sliding price structure increases based on demand.
 (Users with an Instacart Express membership enjoy free deliveries on orders over $35 for a yearly fee that varies by city.)

-Shipt, a Birmingham, Alabama-based start-up that was acquired by Target in 2017, goes beyond groceries to bring electronics, office supplies, and other items to your door—including firewood, when it's available locally.
+Shipt, a Birmingham, Alabama-based start-up that Target acquired in 2017, goes beyond groceries to bring electronics, office supplies, and other items to your door—including firewood when it's available locally.
 Annual memberships cost about $100, but users can also purchase delivery passes in three- and five-delivery increments.

-And, some larger stores operate their own grocery delivery apps, too: Walmart's service, for example, allows users to pay extra for same-day drop-offs, and standard delivery usually costs less than $10.
-These apps earn major points for convenience, even when selection is limited or quality is hard to gauge.
+Some larger stores operate their own grocery delivery apps, too: Walmart's service, for example, allows users to pay extra for same-day drop-offs, and standard delivery usually costs less than $10.
+These apps earn major points for convenience, even when selection is limited, or quality is hard to gauge.
 For a tasty perk, tack on graham crackers, marshmallows, and chocolate to your firewood order for a hassle-free S'mores night.

-When it comes to logs, though, the options are limited to a single product—the bundled firewood, which varies in price (usually in the ballpark of roughy $6 to $10 per bundle) and in availability.
+When it comes to logs, though, the options are limited—the bundled firewood, which varies in price (usually in the ballpark of roughly $6 to $19 per bundle) and availability.

 Tractor Supply makes up for that lack of choice with its quick delivery: Customers who live within 25 miles of their nearest Tractor Supply store have the option for same-day delivery on orders placed before noon.
-The cost of this convenient service usually runs about $20.
+The cost of this convenient service usually runs anywhere from around $20.

 L.L.
 Bean may be better known for boots and totes, but the Maine-based clothing and outdoors company's kindling wood has a passionate following, too.

 Be sure to check out the waxed canvas storage tote, sling log carriers, or forged carbon steel wood racks.
 L.L.
-Bean offers free shipping on orders over $50, and customers can usually expect delivery within three to seven business days, unless otherwise indicated.
+Bean offers free shipping on orders over $50, and customers can usually expect delivery within four to seven business days unless otherwise indicated.

-Experts suggest that those building backyard fires or stocking up for winter evenings around the hearth try to buy their wood locally to avoid introducing any new species to the local ecosystem, and organizations like FirewoodScout are beginning to offer directories for nearby wood retailers.
+Experts suggest that those building backyard fires or stocking up for winter evenings around the hearth try to buy their wood locally to avoid introducing any new species to the local ecosystem.

-For low prices, Home Depot was a top contender—the national retailer now offers low-cost, quick delivery on items they carry in stores.
+Home Depot was a top contender for low prices—the national retailer now offers low-cost, quick delivery on items they carry in stores.
 We also discovered that some fire-starting products boast their own fandoms: L.L.
 Bean has found many loyal consumers with its Fatwood, a kindling firewood that helps quickly and cleanly start a blaze.

 Speed and convenience were top-of-mind, too.
 In those categories, we turned to Tractor Supply Company, which now offers same-day delivery to customers within 25 minutes of a location, along with grocery delivery apps like Instacart and Shipt.